Mormon missionary: Significance and basic qualifications

 Completing a mission is often described as a rite of passage for a young Latter-day Saint.
 However, serving a mission is not necessary for continuance in church membership.

 Young men between the ages of 18 and 25 who meet standards of worthiness are strongly encouraged to consider a two-year, full-time proselytizing mission.
 This expectation is based in part on the New Testament passage "Go ye therefore, and teach all nations" (Matthew 28:19–20, KJV).
 The minimum age had previously been age 19 in most countries until October 6, 2012, when church president Thomas S. Monson announced that all male missionaries, regardless of nation, could serve from age 18.
 Prior to the announcement, members from some countries were allowed to serve from the younger age to avoid conflict with educational or military requirements.
-It was also announced that young women may serve beginning at age 19 instead of 21, but it remained the position that no young person "should begin his or her service as a missionary before they are ready".
+It was also announced that young women may serve beginning at age 19 instead of 21, although it remained the position that no young person "should begin his or her service as a missionary before they are ready".
+This was changed in 2025 however, with the minimum age for young women to serve now being 18 as well.
 In 2007, approximately 30% of all 19-year-old Latter-day Saint men became missionaries.
 From Latter-day Saint families that are active in the church, approximately 80–90% of 19-year-old men serve a mission.

 Missionaries can be sent home for violating mission rules, and occasionally they choose to go home for health or various other reasons.
-However, the vast majority of missionaries serve the whole two-year (men) or 18-month (women) terms.

 As of 2007, 80% of all missionaries were young single men, 13% were young single women, and 7% retired couples.
-Women who want to serve a mission must meet the same standards of worthiness as men and be at least 19 years old.
+Women who want to serve a mission must meet the same standards of worthiness as men and be at least 18 years old.
 Women generally serve as missionaries for 18 months.
 Married retired couples are encouraged to serve missions, but their length of service may vary from six to 36 months depending on their circumstances and means.
 Any single retired person may also be called to serve in what is known as senior missionary service.
 In the last two decades, the LDS Church has stepped up its call for senior couple missionaries.